 The ASAM Criteria

-The ASAM criteria provide separate placement criteria for adolescents and adults to create comprehensive and individualized treatment plans.
+ASAM's treatment criteria provide separate placement criteria for adolescents and adults to create comprehensive and individualized treatment plans.
 Adolescent and adult treatment plans are developed through a multidimensional patient assessment over five broad levels of treatment that are based on the degree of direct medical management provided, the structure, safety and security provided and the intensity of treatment services provided.

-Oversight and Revision of the ASAM Criteria
+Oversight and Revision of ASAM's Criteria

 Oversight and revision of the criteria is a collaborative process between ASAM leadership and the Steering Committee of the Coalition for National Clinical Criteria.
 The coalition represents major stakeholders in addiction treatment and has been meeting regularly since the development of the first ASAM Patient Placement Criteria in 1991.
-The coalition addresses feedback and ensures that the Criteria adequately serves and supports medical professionals, employers, purchasers and providers of care in both the public and private sectors.
+The coalition addresses feedback and ensures that the Criteria adequately serves and supports medical professionals, employers purchasers and providers of care in both the public and private sectors.
 (Full roster of members and their affiliations and minutes of meetings are available upon request).